-During the first 104 weeks of sickness, the employee is entitled to 70% of his last-earned salary, whereby he is entitled to at least the minimum wage during the first 52 weeks (this minimum does not apply during the second year).
-There is also a maximum, namely the maximum daily wage.
-If the employee earns more than the maximum daily wage, he is only entitled to 70% of the maximum daily wage.
+In case of sickness of the employee, you have to pay at least 70% of the maximum daily wage and holiday allowance during a maximum of two years as defined in the Civil Code.
 You can only dismiss the employee on the grounds that he is ill after two years of illness.
-During the illness, you and the employee must cooperate as much as possible on the reintegration of the employee.
+During the illness, you and the employee have to cooperate as much as possible on the reintegration of the employee.
 The Dutch requirement of continuation of salary payments may conflict with the social security benefits if the employee is subject to the social security system of his home country.
 A special provision in the employment contract should cover this situation.